-Regulation Item

-1.02 Responsibility of Person in Charge

-1.02.1 Under RRS 4 the responsibility for a boat's

-decision to participate in a race or continue

-racing is hers alone.
-The safety of a boat

-and her crew is the sole and inescapable

-responsibility of the Person in Charge who

-shall do his best to ensure that the boat is

-fully found, thoroughly seaworthy and

-manned by an experienced and

-appropriately trained crew who are

-physically fit to face bad weather.
-The

-person in charge shall also assign a person

-to take over his/her responsibilities in the

-event of his/her incapacitation.

-2.03.1 All equipment required by OSR shall:

-a) function properly

-b) be regularly checked, cleaned and serviced

-c) when not in use be stowed in conditions in

-which deterioration is minimised

-d) be readily accessible

-e) be of a type, size and capacity suitable and

-adequate for the intended use and size of

-the boat.

-d) which deterioration is minimised be readily accessible be of a type, size and capacity suitable and adequate for the intended use and size of
+Regulation Item 1.02 Responsibility of Person in Charge 1.02.1 Under RRS 3 the responsibility for a boat's decision to participate in a race or continue racing is hers alone.
+The safety of a boat and her crew is the sole and inescapable responsibility of the Person in Charge who shall do his best to ensure that the boat is fully found, thoroughly seaworthy and manned by an experienced and appropriately trained crew who are physically fit to face bad weather.
+The person in charge shall also assign a person to take over his responsibilities in the event of his incapacitation.
+2.04.1 All equipment required by OSR shall: a) function properly b) be regularly checked, cleaned and serviced c) if it has an expiry date, it will not have exceeded its expiry date whilst racing d) when not in use be stowed in conditions in which deterioration is minimised e) be readily accessible f) be of a type, size and capacity suitable and adequate for the intended use and size of the boat.

-3.02 Watertight Integrity of a Boat

-A boat shall be essentially watertight and all
+3.02 Watertight and Structural Integrity of a Boat A boat shall be essentially watertight and all

 openings shall be capable of being

 immediately secured.
 Centreboard,

 daggerboard trunks and the like shall not

 open into the interior of a hull except via a

 watertight maintenance hatch with the

 opening entirely above the Waterline

-Part B Portable Equipment The following shall be provided:-
+Part B Portable Equipment A boat shall have:

-Regulation Item 3.23 one strong bucket with a lanyard and of at least 9 litres (2.4 US Gal) capacity 3.24 one compass (a hand-held is acceptable) 4.05 one fire extinguisher required if electrical system, engine or stove on board 4.06 one anchor 4.22 a lifebuoy with a drogue 4.22.5 A heaving line, no less than 6 mm (1/4") diameter, 15 - 25 m (50 - 75') long, readily accessible to cockpit 4.25 A strong, sharp knife, sheathed and securely restrained shall be provided readily accessible from the deck or a cockpit.
-5.01.1 each crew member shall have: A personal flotation device which shall: (a) be equipped with a whistle (b) clearly marked with the boat's or wearer's name (c) if inflatable, regularly checked for air retention Unless otherwise specified by a boat's applicable class rules or by sailing instructions, personal flotation devices shall have at least 150N buoyancy, arranged to securely suspend an unconscious man face upwards at approximately 45 degrees to the water surface.
+Regulation Item

+3.23 one strong bucket with a lanyard and of at least 9

+litres (2.4 US Gal) capacity

+3.24 one compass (a hand-held is acceptable)

+4.05 one fire extinguisher required if electrical system,

+engine or stove on board

+4.06 one anchor

+4.22.3 a lifebuoy with a drogue

+4.22.7 A heaving line, no less than 6 mm (1/4") diameter, 15

+- 25 m (50 - 75') long, readily accessible to cockpit

+4.25 A strong, sharp knife, sheathed and securely

+restrained shall be provided readily accessible from

+the deck or a cockpit.

+Each crewmember shall have:

+5.01.1 A per equip (b) cl (c) if Unles class devic arran face wate ---